ayejay-nz/CS399-Capstone/README.md

 ## 🚀 Future Plans

-🔗 Integrations
+Our platform now meets all core client requirements and provides a robust, extensible foundation for digital exam creation and marking at the university.
+Looking ahead, there are several promising directions for further enhancement that will add even more value for lecturers and the wider academic community.

+**Integrations:**
-One of the most impactful future improvements would be integration with existing university systems such as Canvas.
-This would allow lecturers to directly export marked grades and exam data, reducing manual entry and ensuring data consistency.
+One impactful avenue for future improvement is integration with existing university systems such as Canvas.
+This would streamline the workflow for lecturers by enabling direct export of marked grades and exam data, reducing manual effort and ensuring greater data consistency across platforms.

-✍️ Notion-Style Editor
-A key area for future development is the implementation of a Notion-style, block-based text editor.
-This editor would provide an alternative to the current structured exam editor and help us fully replace the reliance on Microsoft Word for creating exams.
-More technically-inclined lecturers who prefer a flexible, keyboard-driven workflow could use intuitive slash commands (such as /question or /option) to build exams quickly and efficiently.
-At the same time, lecturers who prefer a traditional, form-based approach could continue using the existing editor.

-👀 Live Preview
-Currently, our platform offers a manual preview feature.
-A future live preview would provide immediate feedback as lecturers build and edit their exams.
-This enhancement would help catch formatting issues and improve user efficiency.

-✏️ Manual Marking Capabilities
-Enhancing the platform with manual marking options would support edge cases not covered by automated marking.
-Lecturers could upload single Teleform answer sheets or manually enter scores.

-📂 Support for Additional Input Formats
+**Support for Additional Input Formats:**
-Adding support for LaTeX and richer image/table formatting would make the platform suitable for Math, Physics, and other departments with more complex exam needs.
+To make the platform even more versatile, we are considering support for additional file formats such as LaTeX.
+This would enable more seamless inclusion of mathematical notation, scientific formulas, images, and tables—helping the system better serve departments like Mathematics and Physics.

-♿ Accessibility & UX Improvements
+**Accessibility & UX Enhancements:**
-Future features may include:
-.
-Light/dark mode toggle
-.
-Larger text options
-.
-Screen reader support
-.
-Better filtering/sorting of results
-.
-Richer performance analytics
+We are committed to ongoing improvements in accessibility and user experience.
+Planned features include options for light and dark modes, larger text, screen reader compatibility, and enhanced filtering and analytics for deeper insights into student performance.

+With these future enhancements, our platform is well positioned to continue evolving, enhancing exam creation and marking experience that adapts to the changing needs of staff and students.